This article will help you understand your RSSI reading and Wi-Fi interference and what you can do to improve Wi-Fi strength.

 Getting a wireless signal from the transmitter to the receiver can be like trying to talk to a friend at a rock concert.
 A variety of environmental factors may keep you from getting to clarity.
 The RSSI measurement is all of the factors that are hurting your signal at the receiving point.
 While RSSI is measured on a scale of 0 to -99, there won't ever just be one cause that is the culprit for a low RSSI rating.
 You'll have to be a bit of a detective, tracing the Wi-Fi paths in your house and experimenting with possible sources of interference.
 This will also help you when placing a Ring Chime Pro or other extenders.

-- Walls and floors: Heavy-duty walls and floors made of materials like concrete, brick, or metal can reduce the range of Wi-Fi signals (or even block them), and can make connections unreliable.
 While other materials like wood and glass don't have as much effect, the more walls and floors between your router and your Ring products, the more interference you're likely to see.

-- Other electronics: This is a difficult kind of interference to detect, as it can come from almost anything—even from appliances such as microwave ovens that aren't connected to your Wi-Fi network.
+- Other electronics: This is a difficult kind of interference to detect, as it can come from almost anything—even from appliances such as microwave ovens and baby monitors that aren't connected to your Wi-Fi network.
 The biggest source of electronic interference though, are those appliances that use the same Wi-Fi network as your Ring device to perform their basic functions.
 These include cellular phones, iPads, other smart home devices, TVs, and video game consoles.

 - Ring Doorbells and Security Cameras

-- Live View connection problems
+- Live View may have trouble connecting.

 - Ring Chime Pro

 - If your Chime Pro has a poor Wi-Fi connection, devices connected to its network may see the symptoms above, even if their connections to Chime Pro are strong.

 - The Chime Pro may fall offline and have trouble connecting back to the Internet.